sbcs-informatics/sbcs-informatics.github.io/1_3_launching_a_job_on_apocrita.md

 ```
 qsub job_script.sh
 ```
+There are several more options you can add to the header of your script which for example allows for more cores to be used.

-For more details have a look at the [ITS research website](https://www.hpc.qmul.ac.uk/twiki/bin/view/HPC/SubmittingJobs), or if you feel like you can take it, the [qsub man page](http://gridscheduler.sourceforge.net/htmlman/htmlman1/qsub.html)
+For more details have a look at the [ITS research website](https://www.hpc.qmul.ac.uk/twiki/bin/view/HPC/SubmittingJobs), or if you feel like you can take it, the [qsub man page](http://gridscheduler.sourceforge.net/htmlman/htmlman1/qsub.html).

 ### `qlogin` and `qrsh`
 These commands will connect you to one of the worker nodes with the requested resources available for you to use.
 This will allow you to run your scripts/jobs interactively on a command line.
 This can be useful if you want to have more freedom in what you are doing than a script allows, but should be avoided for longer jobs as the frontends are rebooted fairly frequently which may kill your job.
+These commands take the same options as `qsub`.

 ### Monitoring your job
 Use `qstat` to show the status of all your jobs on Apocrita, and `qdel` to delete a job from the queue.